mozilla/popcorn.webmaker.org/README.md

 =================================

-Popcorn Editor is a forked version of the https://popcorn.webmaker.org website with the server backend ripped out made to be embedded in pretty much any website needed.
+Popcorn Editor is a forked version of the https://popcorn.webmaker.org website with the server backend ripped out that's made to be embedded in pretty much any website needed.

 Why
 ===